cuongdv1/deeplearning.ai-1/Neural Networks and Deep Learning - Course 1/README.md

 Neural networks mainly work on the basis of varying the values of the weights and the bias.

 This is the general overview of Neural Networks.

+# Vectorization

+Vectorization is basically the art of getting rid of explicit loops in a program.
+This helps in reducing the amount of time taken to do some mathematical operations.
+As we saw in the code, the time taken to perform a simple mathematical operation using for loop and the the dot product has a huge difference.